xerial/sbt-sonatype/README.md

 ## Publishing Maven Projects

-If your Maven project is already deployed to the staging repository of Sonatype, you can use `sbt sonatypeReleaseAll (sonatypeProfileName)` command for the synchronization to the Maven central (Since version 0.5.1).
+If your Maven project (including Gradle, etc.) is already deployed to the staging repository of Sonatype, you can use `sbt sonatypeReleaseAll (sonatypeProfileName)` command for the synchronization to the Maven central (Since version 0.5.1).

 Prepare the following two files: